 What self-care is:

-How do you limit your caretaking of others and start prioritizing at least some of your own needs?
+How do you limit your caretaking of others and start prioritising at least some of your own needs?

 - Ultimately, self-care is about understanding that your body is the one place on the planet that you have dominion over and creating self-awareness.

-- Self-awareness — the ability to recognize, understand and label one’s own feelings, along with the ability to accurately self-assess — is a foundational skill for a life of well-being.
+- Self-awareness — the ability to recognise, understand and label one’s own feelings, along with the ability to accurately self-assess — is a foundational skill for a life of well-being.